grame-cncm/faust/architecture/vcvrack/README.md

 ## Metadata

-- `[VC:N]` can be used in input or output controllers to connect them to VC instead of regular GUI parameters.
+- `[CV:N]` can be used in input or output controllers to connect them to VC instead of regular GUI parameters.

 ## DSP examples